-During a DUI arrest, the police will do one of two things with your car.
+Police officers do not always impound a motor vehicle after a DUI arrest.
 They may allow another (sober) driver to take the vehicle from you and drive it home, or they may impound the car.

 Your DUI Record

-Your DUI record is something the officer could look at when they arrest you.
+The officers could look at your criminal record when they arrest you.
 If you’ve had a prior DUI within the last ten years, they are supposed to impound your car.

 But this rule is not always enforced.
-Police may not take the time to look at your criminal record during the arrest, they may forget about the rule, or they may simply be feeling generous.
+Police may not take the time to look at your criminal record during the arrest, forget about the rule, or simply feel generous.

 The Officer’s Attitude